-AP FACT CHECK: Trump’s errant assault on election integrity
+AP FACT CHECK: Trump presses vote falsehoods on wide front

 WASHINGTON (AP) — The most direct attempt to undermine the integrity of the U.S. election with bad information came not from overseas sources or online liars but from a president standing behind the presidential seal at the White House and facing defeat.

-President Donald Trump spoke of “horror stories” in voting and counting across the land but his stories were wrong.
+President Donald Trump spoke of “horror stories” in voting and counting across the land, but his stories were wrong.
 Election officials, Democrats and some Republicans blanched at his baseless recitation of sinister doings and his effort to delegitimize democracy’s highest calling.

 Since the tide turned after election night and Democrat Joe Biden gained strength in the counting, Trump lashed out at results he didn’t like, often lapsing into all-capital letters with his hectoring.
 Biden stayed low for several days after the vote, making measured statements when he did appear.